Prathamesh-Chavan-232/call_center_analysis_bob_hack/README.md

 &emsp;- Sentiment analysis from the call center recordings<br>
 &emsp;- Centralized dashboard for Bank to understand different KPIs for customer satisfaction<br>
 &emsp;- Provide better analytics on the call center queries and questions<br>
-&emspl- Analysis using various types of graphs & metrics
+&emsp;- Analysis using various types of graphs & metrics

 Technologies used<br>
 &emsp; - React.Js